jdrumgoole/quick-start-python-and-mongodb/ep004-PyMongo-Update.md

 add the `upsert` flag to any update operation to do an insert of the target document even when it doesn't match.
 When is this useful?

-Imagine we have a read-only collection of zipcode data and we want to create a new collection (call it `zipcodes_new`) that contains updates to the zipcodes that contain changes in population.
+Imagine we have a read-only collection of ZIP Code data and we want to create a new collection (call it `zipcodes_new`) that contains updates to the ZIP Codes that contain changes in population.

-As we collect new population stats zipcode by zipcode we want to update the `zipcodes_new` collection with new documents containing the updated zipcode data.
+As we collect new population stats ZIP Code by ZIP Code we want to update the `zipcodes_new` collection with new documents containing the updated ZIP Code data.
 In order to simplify this process we can do the updates as an `upsert`.

 Below is a fragment of code from [update_population.py](https://github.com/jdrumgoole/PyMongo-Monday/blob/master/ep004/update_population.py)